narrowlink/homepage/docs/extended-tutorial/webserver-publish.md

 The `uid` and `name` fields must be the same as the `uid` and `name` in the agent token.
 Once a request is received from the gateway, it automatically inserts the `NL-Connecting-IP` header to the request.
 This header contains the IP address of the client.
 You can use this header to detect the IP address of the client.

 :::tip
 You can use a wildcard in the domain name to publish multiple services without reconfiguring the DNS server every time.
-For example, you can use `*.domain.ltd` to publish all subdomains of `domain.ltd`.
+For example, you can use `*.domain.example` to publish all subdomains of
+`domain.example`.
 :::

 After generating the publish token, you need to add the token to the agent configuration file: